dotnet/aspnetcore/docs/WebTransport.md

     }
 }
 ```
-**Note:** As WebTransport uses HTTP/3, you must make sure to select the `listenOptions.UseHttps` setting as well as set the `listenOptions.UseHttps` to include HTTP/3.
+**Note:** As WebTransport uses HTTP/3, you must make sure to select the `listenOptions.UseHttps` setting as well as set the `listenOptions.Protocols` to include HTTP/3.

 Next, we defined the `Startup` file.
 This file will setup the application layer logic that the server will use to accept and manage WebTransport sessions and streams.
 ```C#